 Your hands will be gross.
 If you want perfectly round meatballs, wash your hands and leave them wet before rolling.
 I didn't do this, as I wasn't looking for perfection in these.
 Not a big deal, they just stuck to my hands a bit.

 While your meatballs are baking, start your tzatziki.
 The sauce is simple to make and can also be ahead of time if you want.
 It uses 5 ingredients- Cucumbers, Greek yogurt (or sour cream), minced garlic, fresh lemon juice, and salt.
 That is it.
 The amounts you use are a variable, depending on taste and preference.
 You will see my recommendations in the recipe box below.

 Meal Prep Buddha Bowl

 They are also the perfect meal prep meals as well.
 You can make all your ingredients ahead of time and just throw them together when you are ready.
 It is yummy hot or cold!
 It is so simple to portion this out as soon as it is baked and you are good to go with several meals for that week!

 More Buddha Bowl Recipes

 If Buddha Bowls are your thing, I have some other recipe ideas you will like!
-This Salmon Patty Bowl is a healthy option too.
+This Salmon Patty Bowl is an option too.
 Just like this bowl it can also be made ahead and used for meal prep.
 My Spicy Salmon Bowl is another awesome meal idea.
 Filet is one of our favorite cuts of beef, so I featured it in our Filet Buddha Bowl!
 This Gluten-Free Vegetarian Bowl is an option for my vegetarian audience as well.

 - 3 cups vegetable stock You can also use water if you prefer.
 I like the flavor stock gives it though.
 If you would rather use a chicken, fish or beef stock, those are great too.